SpaceODY/kOS-ShuttleEntrySim/README.md

 # Remarks

 These scripts have been tested in Kerbal Space Program 1.8.1 and 1.9.1.
 They are designed to do one single thing: to provide deorbit and reentry guidance for the Space Shuttle System in RSS/Realism Overhaul.
-The script was originally engineered for DECQ's Shuttle.
-Support was added for different spacecraft by means of configuration files in the **Scripts/Shuttle_entrysim/VESSELS** directory.
+Only DECQ's Shuttle is supported at the moment.

-The scripts are not calibrated to work in stock KSP or with anything other than Space Shuttle-like vehicles.
+The scripts are not calibrated to work in stock KSP or with anything other than the Space Shuttle.
-I'm positive they can be modified accordingly but it's not a trivial task.
+I'm sure they can be modified accordingly but it's not a trivial task.
 I do not play stock KSP and do not plan on ever releasing a version of these scripts for it.

 This code is provided as is, please keep in mind I am not a professional programmer nor an experienced mod maker.
 The script has most likely has several bugs within that I didn't discover with enough testing, and is certainly not the most efficient way to implement this kind of functionality.

-I encourage bug reports or improvement suggestions, although I make no promise to act on them promptly or ever.
+I will welcome bug reports or improvement suggestions, although I make no promise to act on them promptly or ever.
 I will not be available around the clock to help you get it working, I do not have the time unfortunately.
 If you decide to modify the code yourself you do so 100% on your own.

 # Installation

 **Required mods:**
 - A complete install of RSS/Realism Overhaul with Ferram Aerospace Resarch.
-Confrmed to work with FAR 0.16.0.1, should now also work with 0.16.0.4
+INCOMPATIBLE WITH FAR 0.16.0.2, use 0.16.0.1 or below.
 - Kerbal Operating System
 - DECQ's Space Shuttle System mod, this fork seems to be the most up-to-date : https://github.com/DylanSemrau/Space-Shuttle-System
 - RO configs that come with the Realism Overhaul package